Social Democratic Party of Croatia: Organization

-Election history
+Election results

 The following is a summary of SDP's results in legislative elections for the Croatian parliament.
 The "Votes won" and "Percentage" columns include sums of votes won by coalitions SDP had been part of.
 After preferential votes were added to the electoral system, the votes column also includes the statistic of the total number of such votes received by candidates of SDP on coalition lists.
 The "Total seats won" column includes sums of seats won only by SDP in election.
 Column "Change" shows how many seats SDP has gained or lost.